install.packages("pak") #IF NOT ALREADY INSTALLED

 library(ggplot2)

-library(ggplotplus)This guide introduces the ggplotplus package, a collection of tools developed by Dr. Alex Bajcz, Quantitative Ecologist at the Minnesota Aquatic Invasive Species Research Center (MAISRC) at the University of Minnesota.
+library(ggplotplus)This guide introduces the ggplotplus package, a collection of tools developed by me, Dr. Alex Bajcz, Quantitative Ecologist at the Minnesota Aquatic Invasive Species Research Center (MAISRC) at the University of Minnesota.

 The tools in this package are meant to provide an opinionated, Universal-Design-oriented update to ggplot2’s existing tools and defaults, with the goal helping less-experienced and time-strapped ggplot2 users to make more accessible graphs more quickly and painlessly.